Looking at children’s trauma through a strength-based lens

 Dr. Elisabeth Conradt: “Epigenetics; Your DNA Does Not Define You” – How can the science of epigenetics be leveraged to promote resilience in children who have experienced stress early in life?

-Rebecca Pierce will wrap up with ways to integrate strengths through nurturing parenting interventions.
+Rebecca Pierce, LCSW and Michelle Benson, APRN wrap up with ways to integrate strengths through nurturing parenting interventions.